lilianjma/cse15l-lab-reports/lab-report-3-week-6.md

 # Streamline ssh Configuration
+*Description: This allows you to create a shortcut for your username instead of having to write out the entire .ucsd.edu account name.*

 1. Show your .ssh/config file, and how you edited it (with VScode, another program, etc)
 <img width="752" alt="Screen Shot 2022-05-05 at 9 35 03 PM" src="https://user-images.githubusercontent.com/31358827/167067700-456b06de-054d-4553-b646-3e9b67abb1c7.png">